rohan-choudharyy/LinkIn-Bio/README.md

 # LinkIn-Bio
-A LinkIn Bio made using HTML and CSS.
+A LinkIn Bio made using HTML, CSS and Java.
 Insipired by Linktree